How Should I Respond When Someone Cancels a Date?

 If she does not, she will not.

-You do not need to chase clarity.
+You do not need to convince someone to follow through.

-Step Four: Watch For the Fast Reschedule
+Watch For the Fast Reschedule

 A real cancellation sounds like: